The Benefits of Racing

 Do I have to be an experienced helm?

 Not really.
 If you are confident enough to sail your boat around a predetermined course (typically Level 2 skills or equivalent) then you are ready to have a go at racing.
-At Crawley Mariners we run a short ‘Start Racing' series on Saturdays at monthly intervals that provides an ideal first opportunity to try racing to see whether you like it.
-For these races there will normally be instructors on the water to give you advice to help you get the best out of the event.
-Alternatively of course you can just turn up and take part in any of our weekend or midweek club races.
+At Crawley Mariners we run a series of short races following monthly Adult Saturday Clubs aimed at encouraging beginners and excluding our best helms.
+For these races we hope that our instructors will stay on and buddy up as a crew or coach from a powerboat.
+Alternatively of course, you can just turn up and take part in any of our weekend or midweek club races.

 Will I be in the way?